TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 - {: .mb-2 } Help Users Recognize, Diagnose, & Recover from Errors

 {:.text-2xl .md:text-4xl .lg:text-4xl .mb-5 .dark:text-white}
-## Tasks
+## Usability Tasks to Help Discovery

 {:.text-xl .mb-5}
 To help discover where the usability heuristics overlap with the user’s journey, I performed some tasks that I thought users may wish to do on the website.
 While performing these tasks, I took notes and outlined usability heuristic successes and failures along with possible solutions.

 {:.list-decimal .list-inside .leading-relaxed .text-lg .mb-20 .opacity-75}
-- {: .mb-2 } Make a reservation at the Denver location for two guests, this Saturday @ 7:00 pm.
+- {: .mb-2 } Make a reservation at the Denver location for two guests, this Saturday @ 7:00 p.m.
 - {: .mb-2 } Submit an online order of any menu item for delivery.
 - {: .mb-2 } Find one vegetarian menu item and another that is gluten-free.
-- {: .mb-2 } Find the location nearest to you and contact them and ask them about business hours.
+- {: .mb-2 } Find the location nearest to you and contact them for a question.
 - {: .mb-2 } Sign up to the mailing list to start getting exclusive deals and offers.

 {:.text-4xl .md:text-5xl .lg:text-6xl .mb-5 .dark:text-white}